stahlleiton/cms-das-pre-exercises/_episodes/01-CMSDataAnalysisSchoolPreExerciseFirstSet.md

 > The directory (on **lxplus**) `/afs/cern.ch/work/<initial>/<username>/CMSSW_10_6_18/src` is referred to as your *WORKING DIRECTORY*.
 {: .callout}

 Every time you log out or exit a session you will need to setup your environment in your working directory again.
-To do so, once you have executed once the steps above (assuming you have added the `source /cvmfs/cms.cern.ch/cmsset_default.(c)sh` in your `~/.tcshrc` or `~/.bash_profile` file), you can simply do:
+To do so, once you have executed the steps above for the first time (assuming you have added the `source /cvmfs/cms.cern.ch/cmsset_default.(c)sh` in your `~/.tcshrc` or `~/.bash_profile` file), you can simply do:

 ```shell
 cd /afs/cern.ch/work/<initial>/<username>/CMSSW_10_6_18/src